-The Frogtown Classic BMX Days is the first event of its kind!
-A multi-day, classic, vintage BMX festival celebrating the history and action of BMX as it had originally developed.
+The Frogtown Classic BMX Days is the first event of its kind and we are celebrating a second year in 2022!
+The multi-day, classic, vintage BMX festival celebrates the history and action of BMX as it had originally developed.
 The bikes, the legendary racers, and THAT famous United Bicycle Racers (UBR) downhill track that provided so much excitement 40 years ago!

-This three-day event, held at the beautiful and world-famous Calaveras County Fairgrounds will bring together old-school style BMX racing, a bike, show, swap meet, vendors and more for people to come enjoy racing, watching, and just being part of this inaugural event.
+This three-day event is held at the beautiful and world-famous Calaveras County Fairgrounds and will bring together old-school style BMX racing, a bike, show, swap meet, vendors and more for people to come enjoy racing, watching, and just being part of this inaugural event.
 Over three days you’ll see:

 This event was conceived by a small group of racers and race organizers who participated in the original UBR races and raced at Frogtown in the late 70’s and early 80’s.
 They are passionate BMX fans who want to share the history and legacy of the early years of BMX in Northern California.